CMPUT412W19Team6/Competition1/README.md

 ## Concepts & Code

 ### Overview
-***insert picture of state machine here
+***insert picture of state machine here***

 ### Evade

   `Concept`:

-    1. Move straight until the camera found anything that's within a `certain range`.
+    1. Move straight until the camera found anything that's within a 1.1 meters.

+    2. Turn for 3 seconds.
+If range is less than 0.7 meter, turn with a higher anguler speed.
-    2. Turn for `2 seconds` after and check if the anything's winth `range`.
+       Then check if the anything's winth `range`.
       > if yes, go to step 2
       > if no, go to step 1

     3. In case of a bump:
-      3.1 move back
+      3.1 move back 0.15 meter
       3.2 turn left
+      3.3 move 0.4 meter
+      3.4 go to step 1

 ### Persuit